Thinkwise/docs/docs/sf/iterations.md

 title: Iterations
 ---

-Focusing on the implementation process, the iteration tree allows [Work](work) to be planned.
+Focusing on the implementation process, the iteration tree allows [work](work) to be planned.
 Iterations can be divided into sub-iterations as many times as desired.
 For instance, the iteration tree could be used to create top-level iterations as *phases*, sub-level iterations as *releases* and sub-sub-level iterations as *sprints*.

-The work and requirements are shared between the [business processes](business_processes), [Features](features) and iterations.
+The work and [requirement](requirements) are shared between the [business processes](business_processes), [features](features) and iterations.
+Requirements can be assigned to iterations to quickly assign all underlying work to this iteration.

-The lowest level nodes in the iteration tree can be used as [Kanban boards](kanban_board).
+The lowest level nodes in the iteration tree can be used as [kanban boards](kanban_board).

 ### Adding nodes